frederikheld/pot-pourri/README.md

 ### Update the services

 All containers persist the relevant data in Docker volumes.
 Therefore you can easily shut them down and start them again.
+This can happen individually or all at once as shown above.

-To update the services, stop them, then pull the latest version from master and start them again via:
+To update the services, pull the latest version of this repository on the master branch and re-build the images.

+`docker-compose` offers

+If you do it individually, you can the `--force-recreate` flag of `docker-compose` to re-build the image:

 ```sh
 $ docker-compose up -d --force-recreate
 ```

-This will stop all running containers and then start them built fresh from the Dockerfile.
+If you re-start them all at once, you don't need to take care of it. `start_all.sh` always uses the `--force-recreate` flag.

+Hint: you don't need to stop containers before you re-build them with `docker-compose` or `start_all.sh`!
+This will be done automatically.

 ## Why the name _Pot Pourri_?